Izmy Hatuwe

-Izmy Ratmadja Yaman Hatuwe (born 25 June 1996) is an Indonesian professional footballer who plays as a midfielder or left-back for Liga 2 club Sumsel United.
+Izmy Ratmadja Yaman Hatuwe (born 25 June 1996) is an Indonesian professional footballer who plays as a midfielder or left-back.

 Club career

 PS TNI

 He was signed for PS TNI to play in Liga 1 in the 2017 season.
 Izmy made his league debut on 14 October 2017 in a match against Arema at the Kanjuruhan Stadium, Malang.

 Persela Lamongan (loan)

 He was signed for Persela Lamongan to play in the Liga 1 in the 2019 season, on loan from TIRA-Persikabo.
 Izmy made his league debut on 11 September 2019 in a match against Badak Lampung at the Patriot Candrabaga Stadium, Bekasi.